Your Biometric Residence Permit (BRP)

 If you are under 18 years old and need to collect your BRP from the Post Office, you will need to be accompanied by an adult.

 The adult, who can be a parent or guardian, will need to be nominated and have the correct documentation with them.
+This documentation would include a “Letter of Authority” approved by the Home Office, the nominee’s identity document as well as your passport which holds the vignette sticker.

 They must accompany you to the Post Office in order to collect the BRP.